gi-no/blog_mean_stack/article3.en.md

 % yo angular-fullstack:endpoint question
 ```

-When prompted endpoint, set default ("/api/questions").
+When prompted for a endpoint, set the default ("/api/questions").
-The generator generate "server/api/question" directory with files such as "question.controller.js", "question.model.js", and "/api/question" API is prepared for use.
+The generator generates "server/api/question" directory with files such as "question.controller.js", and "question.model.js".
+The "/api/question" API is prepared for use.

-We edit database model to store question titles, question contents, and the list of answers.
+Next, we edit the database model to store question titles, question contents, and the list of answers.
 MongoDB can directly store arrays or associated arrays as a part of one JSON object.
 MongoDB itself is flexible schema and does not require pre-defined schemas.
-But mongoose driver used in Angular Full-Stack generator provide schema as an additional feature to limit or validate fields, we define question-related information as a schema.
+But mongoose driver used in Angular Full-Stack generator provides schema as an additional feature to limit or validate fields.
+So, we define question-related information as a schema.

 server/api/question/question.model.js